BryanTorez/Honeypot-Lab/README.md

 <br />
 <br />
 <br />
 Scrolling down, we have a firewall group that I'll create later on.
-For the server host name, I am going to name this as 'MyDFIR-Honeypot and click on 'deploy now':  <br/>
+For the server hostname, I am going to name this as 'MyDFIR-Honeypot and click on 'deploy now':  <br/>
 <br />
 <img src="https://snipboard.io/I3o7ml.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />
 <br />
 <br />
-Now I already have a box that is running and I'll take a look at that later, but for the one that is being created you can see that it says 'installing'.
-After a couple minutes you should see the status as 'running now' we can go ahead and click on our Honeypot:  <br/>
+Now I already have a box that is running and I'll look at that later, but for the one that is being created you can see that it says 'installing'.
+After a couple of minutes you should see the status as 'running now' we can go ahead and click on our Honeypot:  <br/>
 <br />
 <img src="https://snipboard.io/yHoGPT.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />